-- 1. The Seattle Colleges will seek to protect the privacy of the Claimant to the fullest extent possible, consistent with the legal obligation to investigate, take appropriate remedial and/or disciplinary action, and comply with the federal and state law, as well as Seattle Colleges policies and procedures.
-Although the Seattle Colleges will attempt to honor Claimants' requests for confidentiality, it cannot guarantee complete confidentiality.
-Determinations regarding how to handle requests for confidentiality will be made by the Title IX Coordinator. - 2.
-The Title IX Coordinator will inform and attempt to obtain consent from the Claimant before commencing an investigation of alleged Sexual Harassment.
-If a Claimant asks that their name not be revealed to the Respondent or that the Seattle Colleges not investigate the allegation, the Title IX Coordinator will inform the Claimant that maintaining confidentiality may limit the Seattle Colleges' ability to fully respond to the allegations and that retaliation by the Respondent and/or others is prohibited.
-If the Claimant still insists that their name not be disclosed or that the Seattle Colleges not investigate, the Title IX Coordinator will determine whether the Seattle Colleges can honor the request and at the same time maintain a safe and nondiscriminatory environment for all members of the Seattle Colleges community, including the Claimant.
-Factors to be weighed during this determination may include, but are not limited to: - 1.
-The seriousness of the alleged Sexual Harassment; - 2.
-The age of the Claimant; - 3.
-Whether the Sexual Harassment was perpetrated with a weapon; - 4.
-Whether the Respondent has a history of committing acts of Sexual Harassment or violence or has been the subject of other Sexual Harassment or violence claims or findings; - 5.
-Whether the Respondent threatened to commit additional acts of Sexual Harassment or violence against the Claimant or others; and - 6.
+Regardless of which above coordinator is utilized, North Seattle College will seek to protect the privacy of the Claimant to the fullest extent possible, consistent with the legal obligation to investigate, take appropriate remedial and/or disciplinary action, and comply with the federal and state law, as well as North Seattle College policies and procedures.
+Although North Seattle College will attempt to honor Claimants' requests for confidentiality, it cannot guarantee complete confidentiality.
+Determinations regarding how to handle requests for confidentiality will be made by the Title IX Coordinator.

+- 2. The Title IX Coordinator will inform and attempt to obtain consent from the Claimant before commencing an investigation of alleged Sexual Harassment.
+If a Claimant asks that their name not be revealed to the Respondent or that North Seattle College not investigate the allegation, the Title IX Coordinator will inform the Claimant that maintaining confidentiality may limit North Seattle College' ability to fully respond to the allegations and that retaliation by the Respondent and/or others is prohibited.
+If the Claimant still insists that their name not be disclosed or that North Seattle College can honor the request and at the same time maintain a safe and nondiscriminatory environment for all members of the North Seattle College community, including the Claimant.
+Factors to be weighed during this determination may include, but are not limited to: - a.
+The seriousness of the alleged Sexual Harassment; - b.
+The age of the Claimant; - c.
+Whether the Sexual Harassment was perpetrated with a weapon; - d.
+Whether the Respondent has a history of committing acts of Sexual Harassment or violence or has been the subject of other Sexual Harassment or violence claims or findings; - e.
+Whether the Respondent threatened to commit additional acts of Sexual Harassment or violence against the Claimant or others; and - f.
 Whether relevant evidence about the alleged incident can be obtained through other means (e.g., security cameras, other witnesses, physical evidence). - 3.
-If the Seattle Colleges is unable to honor a Claimant's request for confidentiality, the Title IX Coordinator will notify the Claimant of the decision and ensure that Claimant's identity is disclosed only to the extent reasonably necessary to effectively conduct and complete the investigation in compliance with this Grievance Procedure. - 4.
-If the Seattle Colleges decides not to investigate or take disciplinary action because of a request for confidentiality, the Title IX Coordinator will evaluate whether other measures are available to address the circumstances giving rise to the claim and prevent their recurrence, and implement such measures if reasonably feasible.
+If North Seattle College is unable to honor a Claimant's request for confidentiality, the Title IX Coordinator will notify the Claimant of the decision and ensure that Claimant's identity is disclosed only to the extent reasonably necessary to effectively conduct and complete the investigation in compliance with this Grievance Procedure. - 4.
+If North Seattle College decides not to investigate or take disciplinary action because of a request for confidentiality, the Title IX Coordinator will evaluate whether other measures are available to address the circumstances giving rise to the claim and prevent their recurrence, and implement such measures if reasonably feasible.